So you want to become a writer.

 Why do you want to become a writer?
 Share in the comments section.

-Below are the three best pieces of wisdom I've learned about how to become a writer.
-To read more about becoming a writer, get full guide below.
+Below are the best pieces of wisdom I've learned about how to become a writer.
+To read more about becoming a writer, get the full guide below.

 However, writers write things other people read, and so the act of publishing is essential to being a writer.